 Don’t be afraid of using patterns.
 I’m not talking about busy patterns either.
 You probably think I’m talking about plaid as well.
 Nope.
 Patterns can help turn a boring room into excitement.
 Using a pillow as an example with a pattern can help tie in all of your colors.
 Patterns can also make your event more playful.
 But be careful because if you use it incorrectly, you can go from sophisticated to tacky in T-Minus 3.5 seconds.

-Need help using any of the above tips for your next event?
+Need help using any of the top 2019 design trends for your next event?
 We are DC Event and Wedding Planners so let us help with our design services.
 Contact Us to get started.